ESKYoung/cookiecutter-machine-learning/CONTRIBUTING.md

 Actions](#continuous-integrationcontinuous-deployment-cicd).
 For ease, the `nox` session name is identical to any required Poetry dependency group so that GitHub Actions can easily install the correct dependencies, and run `nox` sessions in parallel.
+Sessions that do not require any Poetry dependency groups are named with a `_` prefix.
 See the configuration script at `.github/workflows.yml` for further details.

 ## Documentation